GothenburgBitFactory/timewarrior/README.md

-# Disclaimer during ongoing development

-We want to discourage you from using the development version of Timewarrior.

-The development branch is being actively updated and may not pass all quality tests, therefore it may harm your data.
-In fact, as a new project, it doesn't have adequate tests to prove that everything works.
-We do not guarantee proper or even adequate functionality, performance or timely fixes.

-We welcome bug reports from beta- and release-level software, but generally not development versions.
-If you are undaunted by this, please:

-- Make proper backups.
-- Expect broken and missing functionality.
-- Be aware that using the development branch involves risks.
-- Give us lots of feedback, to improve the software.

----

 Thank you for taking a look at Timewarrior!

 Timewarrior is a time tracking utility that offers simple stopwatch features as